axyorah/quick_img_processing/README.md

             <b>DnD Enhancer</b>
             <br>
             <br>
-            Has 2020  disrupted your DnD sessions and you had to migrate to Skype?
+            Has 2020  disrupted your DnD sessions and you had to migrate to Skype/Zoom?
-            Well, at least you use some image processing magic to make DnD magic feel more lively....
+            Well, at least you can use some image processing magic to make DnD magic feel more lively....
             As long as you're ok with casting spells by means of waving hand signs, of course.
             <br>
             <br>